ms-iot/iot-core-azure-dm-client/docs/reboot-management.md

 be rejected later when the application is intorregated (where it may prompt the application user for a response; for example).
 Such rejection will be expressed in the Device Twin.

-After the device reboots, `"reported.microsoft.management.rebootInfo.lastBootTime"` will be set to a new value.
+After the device reboots, `"reported.windows.rebootInfo.lastBootTime"` will be set to a new value.
 This can be used to confirm the reboot took place.

 **Examples:**